Trial for Tennessee church shooting suspect to start Monday

-NASHVILLE, Tenn. — Prosecutors are seeking life without parole for a man accused of fatally shooting a woman and wounding seven people at a Nashville church.
+NASHVILLE, Tenn. — A man accused of fatally shooting a woman and wounding seven people at a Nashville church is heading to trial.

-Local news outlets report that 27-year-old Emanuel Kidega Samson's trial will start Monday.
-A jury is being selected this week.
+Prosecutors have said they're seeking life without parole for 27-year-old Emanuel Kidega Samson, whose trial is slated to begin Monday.

 An arrest affidavit says Samson waived his rights and told police he arrived armed and fired at the church.